AnkitWorld1995/spotify_kaggle_analysis/Readme.md

 ## Overview

 Spotify Kaggle Analysis is a comprehensive end-to-end data pipeline that efficiently extracts Spotify datasets from Kaggle, performs advanced transformations using Apache Spark, and seamlessly loads the processed data into PostgreSQL for further analysis and insights.
+The README file also includes a detailed Big Data Cloud Architecture solution leveraging GCP services.
+It outlines a scalable, efficient, and robust design for the data pipeline, ensuring seamless data ingestion, transformation, and storage.

 ## Prerequisites